bfischer1121/extjs2react/README.md

 # (ExtJS | Sencha Touch) → React

 ## Summary
 The goal of this project is to migrate ExtJS (and Sencha Touch) applications over to React.
-It does this by rewriting existing ExtJS code into React code.
-The goal is not perfection, but to eliminate the vast majority of the work while leaving an ever-shrinking set of cases for human intervention.
+It does this by rewriting existing ExtJS code into React code (for everything outside of the component library and, likely, data package).
+The goal is not perfection, but to eliminate the bulk of the work while leaving an ever-shrinking set of cases for human intervention.
 This is an unofficial library in no way associated with Sencha.
 Use at your own risk.

 ## Preparing Your ExtJS Project
 For speed of development and depth of implementation, it is currently assumed that the source project is ExtJS 6.x with MVVM architecture.
 If your project isn't there but you want to use this tool, migrate to the common starting point and then run this tool to cross the bridge to React-land: